 Harnessing the Power of a Vacuum Truck

 A vacuum truck is specially designed to pump excess liquid waste from catch basins, septic tanks, oil spills, and similar places.
 Commonly used for commercial as well as residential purposes, vacuum trucks not only carry out industrial waste material clean-up jobs but also perform waste removal jobs for municipalities which include street sweeping, sewer cleanup and much more.
-These vehicles are used for suctioning, transporting, and disposal of toxic and non-toxic materials and to pump anything from domestic septic tanks to contaminated soil.
+These vehicles used for suctioning, transporting, and disposal of toxic and non-toxic materials and to pump anything from domestic septic tanks to contaminated soil.

 What are Vacuum Trucks used for?